BlueAndGold - Notre Dame Wide Receiver Transfers Under Brian Kelly

 Over the course of his two seasons with the Mean Green, he caught 103 passes for 1,580 yards (15.3 per catch) and 15 touchdowns.

 As an undrafted free agent in 2019, Guyton signed with the Dallas Cowboys but was released in training camp.
-Then the Los Angeles Chargers picked him up and he assisted the franchise as a practice squad player that fall, while also playing in three games.
+Then the Los Angeles Chargers picked him up and he assisted the franchise as a practice squad player that fall and also played in three games.

-The following season, he ended up playing in all 16 regular-season games for the Chargers, starting nine.
+The following season, he appeared in all 16 regular-season games for the Chargers, starting nine.
 He hauled in 28 receptions for 511 yards and three touchdowns.

 Kevin Stepherson